gdh1829/Study-Note/README.md

-# What-I-ve-learned-today.
+# What I learned today.

-This repository includes what I've learned or studied today.
-Markdown type materials are here.
+This repository is just about what I've learned or studied today.